-99.07% of the equity shares of the Company are held in electronic form.
+99.30% of the equity shares of the Company are held in electronic form.
 Transfers of these shares are done through the depositories with no involvement of the Company.

 SEBI amended Regulation 40 of the SEBI Listing Regulations which prohibits the transfer of securities (except transmission or transposition of shares) in physical form from April 1, 2019.
 Accordingly, the Company has sent letters to the members holding shares in physical form advising them to dematerialize their holdings.
 With effect from January 24, 2022, SEBI has made it mandatory for listed companies to issue securities in demat mode only while processing any investor service requests viz. issue of duplicate share certificates, exchange / sub-division / splitting / consolidation of securities, transmission / transposition of securities.

-Vide its Circular dated January 25, 2022, SEBI has clarified that listed entities / RTAs shall now issue a Letter of Confirmation in lieu of the share certificate while processing any of the aforesaid investor service request.
+Further, SEBI vide its circulars dated January 25, 2022 and May 25, 2022 has provided the guidelines to issue the securities in dematerialized form only by issuing a 'Letter of Confirmation' in lieu of physical securities certificates to the securities holder/claimant while processing any of the aforesaid investor service requests.